VenturaNotes/Knowledge/Computer Science/Data Structures/Donald R. Sheehy/(Home Page) A First Course on Data Structures in Python.md

 		- [[Composition]] <mark style="background: #FFF3A3A6;">means "has a "</mark>
 	- "In composition, a class known as composite contains an object of another class known to as component.
 In other words, a composite class has a component of another class." [^2]
 - Creating a class that behaves like a list
-	- “we’d like to be able to append to the list and access items by their index,” ([pdf](zotero://open-pdf/library/items/HQW8R6QS?page=39&annotation=VLA87EMP)) That's it.
+	- “we'd like to be able to append to the list and access items by their index,” ([pdf](zotero://open-pdf/library/items/HQW8R6QS?page=39&annotation=VLA87EMP)) That's it.
 	- Make class store a list internally.
 	- “making calls to the stored list instance to avoid duplicating the list implementation.” ([pdf](zotero://open-pdf/library/items/HQW8R6QS?page=39&annotation=DEBMH92Q))
 	- The public interface ("Public interface of linked list class" means only public methods of the LinkedList class. [^3])
 - “Here, the magic method getitem will allow us to use the square bracket notation with our class.
-As with other magic methods, we don’t call it directly.” ([pdf](zotero://open-pdf/library/items/HQW8R6QS?page=39&annotation=KZJYEQR9))
+As with other magic methods, we don't call it directly.” ([pdf](zotero://open-pdf/library/items/HQW8R6QS?page=39&annotation=KZJYEQR9))
 ## (4) Testing
 - “Python is an interpreted language.” ([pdf](zotero://open-pdf/library/items/HQW8R6QS?page=41&annotation=NYKXIP9R))
 - Objectives for tests
-	- “<mark style="background: #FFF3A3A6;">Does it work? </mark>That is, does the code do what it’s supposed to do?” ([pdf](zotero://open-pdf/library/items/HQW8R6QS?page=41&annotation=YGLNPMY7))
+	- “<mark style="background: #FFF3A3A6;">Does it work? </mark>That is, does the code do what it's supposed to do?” ([pdf](zotero://open-pdf/library/items/HQW8R6QS?page=41&annotation=YGLNPMY7))
-	- “<mark style="background: #FFF3A3A6;">Does it still work?</mark> Can you be confident that the changes you made haven’t caused other part of the code to break?” ([pdf](zotero://open-pdf/library/items/HQW8R6QS?page=41&annotation=ZGA3BDBB))
+	- “<mark style="background: #FFF3A3A6;">Does it still work?</mark> Can you be confident that the changes you made haven't caused other part of the code to break?” ([pdf](zotero://open-pdf/library/items/HQW8R6QS?page=41&annotation=ZGA3BDBB))
 ### (4.1) Writing Tests
 - “Testing your code means writing more code that checks that the behavior matches your expectations.” ([pdf](zotero://open-pdf/library/items/HQW8R6QS?page=41&annotation=GFF67397))
 	- “Test behavior, not implementation.” ([pdf](zotero://open-pdf/library/items/HQW8R6QS?page=41&annotation=DNS5CVZE))